Mahender-Bollam/expense-tracker/README.md

 - **Edit functionality** : User is able to perform edit on their existing expense in the expenses list .

+- **Integrating frontend with backend** : Integrated frontend with backend using firebase for database and axios for API calls.
 ## How to run
 ### Installation